 By default, the model uses the similarity between the

-Make sure you only select fields with some similarities to help the model find correct matches.
+Make sure you only select similar fields to help the model find correct matches.

 Train the matching model

 By default, an unsupervised model is used to generate suggested matches.
 If you manually confirm one or more matches, these are used to improve the model's match suggestions for pipelines.
 However, the model can also use matches already in